Fred Taylor (American football): College career

 Taylor accepted an athletic scholarship to attend the University of Florida in Gainesville, where he played for coach Steve Spurrier's Gators from 1994 to 1997.
 Taylor started two games as a true freshman, picking up 873 yards and eight touchdowns.
 As a sophomore in 1995, he played in six games, gaining 281 yards and scoring five touchdowns.
 Taylor returned in 1996 to start two of the seven games he played, running for 629 yards and five touchdowns, and helping the 12–1 Gators win the national championship.
 As a senior team captain in 1997, Taylor was the team's leading rusher with 1,292 yards on 214 carries and scoring 13 touchdowns, earning first-team All-Southeastern Conference (SEC) recognition and Associated Press third-team All-American honors, and was chosen by his teammates as the Gators' most valuable player.
 He finished his college career ranked fourth in school history with 3,075 yards and 31 touchdowns.

 In one of a series of articles about the top 100 Gators from the first 100 seasons of Florida football, The Gainesville Sun sports editors ranked Taylor as the No. 36 all-time greatest Gator.
 He was inducted into the Florida–Georgia Hall of Fame in 2008, and the University of Florida Athletic Hall of Fame as a "Gator Great" in 2010.
+Taylor completed his final class on-line for his degree in sociology and graduated from Florida in the May 2024 commencement ceremony.